- Treatment Programs

 - Substance of Abuse

-Welcome to Sheer Recovery.
+Welcome to Sheer Recovery, a BeWell Network Center.
 We understand that privacy online is important to users of our Site, especially when conducting business.
 This statement governs our privacy policies with respect to those users of the Site (“Visitors”) who visit without transacting business and Visitors who register to transact business on the Site and make use of the various services offered by (collectively, “Services”) (“Authorized Customers”).

 Upon visiting our Sites, our server automatically logs your visit.
 The server logs may include information such as your web request, Internet Protocol address, browser type, browser language, the date and time of your request, and one or more cookies that may uniquely identify your browser.